How To Write A Follow-Up Email Like A Pro (With 7 Examples)?

 A follow-up email should have a good structure that helps the reader understand who you are and why you wrote them.
 Furthermore, it needs to be to the point and include a clear call to action to guarantee a response.
 The main sections of a follow-up email are the subject line, greeting, email body, closing, and signing off.

 Each section needs to be concise, clear, and specific.
 Give all the information the recipient needs to identify the matter and come up with a response.
 If they don’t understand your message, your email will end up at the bottom of their email pile.
-Again.
-Also, refer to the original message and include all the data and documents you sent the first time.
+Another aspect that it is important to consider is timing: Is better to send a follow-up email 2 weeks after your initial message, versus 6 months after.
+Refer to the original message and include all the data and documents you sent the first time.

-The closing section is the place for making a statement and a call to action.
+The conclusion section is the place for making a statement and a call to action.
 You can add additional contact methods (e.g., phone number), propose a meeting, or just ask for a response.

 Sign off in the same manner as in the first email, using formal or informal language as appropriate in each case.